 Reconnaissance aeroplanes were used also for fighting, bombing and artillery and infantry cooperation.
 There were two main types of reconnaissance aeroplanes, fighter-reconnaissance types attached to armies, and corps-reconnaissance types attached to army corps.
 Fighter-reconnaissance aeroplanes were the eyes of the H.Q.
 Staffs; corps-reconnaissance types were mainly used for artillery and infantry cooperation.
-In this chapter, Captain Norman Macmillan describes the various reconnaissance machines which flew singly or in formation according to their particular duties.
-This is the fourth article in the series on Aeroplanes of the Great War.
+This chapter describes the various reconnaissance machines which flew singly or in formation according to their particular duties.

 Lunardi’s Second Balloon